 But probably the part that I like most is that it is scalable.
 PhotoUp is built to be able to grow with my business.
 My business model is all about growing and developing a team.
-I want to add more photographers to be able to cover more areas and continue to grow, so having a scalable editing solution is key for how I grow my business.
+I want to add more photographers to be able to cover more areas and continue to grow, so having a scalable editing solution is key to how I grow my business.

-There are a lot of real estate photography editors out there, but a lot of them are “one man shows”.
+There are a lot of real estate photography editors out there, but a lot of them are “one-man shows”.
 They may be a good fit at some point, but if I grow and I’m shooting 15 or 20 homes per day, they wouldn’t be able to keep up with that.
-Those companies wouldn’t be a long term solution for me, whereas PhotoUp is a long term solution when it comes to real estate photo editing, because they can grow with me.
+Those companies wouldn’t be a long-term solution for me, whereas PhotoUp is a long-term solution when it comes to real estate photo editing, because they can grow with me.